MicrosoftDocs/win32/desktop-src/Controls/pgm-recalcsize.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PGM\_RECALCSIZE message

 Forces the pager control to recalculate the size of the contained window.
 Sending this message will result in a [PGN\_CALCSIZE](pgn-calcsize.md) notification being sent.
-You can send this message explicitly or use the [**Pager\_RecalcSize**](pager-recalcsize.md) macro.
+You can send this message explicitly or use the [**Pager\_RecalcSize**](/windows/win32/Commctrl/nf-commctrl-pager_recalcsize?branch=master) macro.

 ## Parameters